 “Surely you know where you’re going?”
 Nope!
 I have a vague idea of the general direction.
 We’re starting in Oslo, then have to be in Rome about a month later for the kids flight home.
 From there – well, who knows?
 I really want to be able to go wherever we feel like going and to have the freedom to take up opportunities on the road or head to a place recommended by others we meet.
 We will either run out of time or money, then we’ll head back to Australia from wherever we are.
 This type of travel will actually be a challenge for me, because I’m a planner at heart, and a bit of a control freak.

 So yes, we really are going!
-Yes, I do know how long a year is, and yes, we will be back!
+Yes, I do know how long twelve months is, and yes, we will be back!

 Join me for the ride 🙂